Take a look around your playground. Chances are your students have a lot of games going on at once. Notice:

-- Rotational games like Four Square and Switch don’t require as much space — it’s helpful to locate these to one side, or in a corner, of a playground.
+- Rotational games like four square and Switch don’t require as much space—it’s helpful to locate these to one side or in a corner of the playground.

-- Assign a dedicated area for independent activities, like hoola-hooping or jumping rope, out of the path of larger group games.
+- Assign a dedicated area for independent activities like hula-hooping or jumping rope, out of the path of larger group games.

-- Define a large open area with set boundaries for bigger group games, like 3 lines basketball, 6 lines soccer, or Kickball — away from a busy street or any area where it may be unsafe to retrieve a ball.
+- Define a large open area with set boundaries for bigger group games, like Three-Lines Basketball, Three-Lines Soccer, or kickball—away from a busy street or any area where it may be unsafe to retrieve a ball.
 Check for adequate outfield space so kicked balls do not end up in other games.

-- Designate a “Tag Zone” or flexible play area for larger group games, or a “Game of the Week.”
-Different games play to different kids’ strengths, so it’s good to switch it up.
+- Designate a “Tag Zone” or “Game of the Week” in a flexible play area for larger group games.
+Different games cater to different kids’ strengths, so it’s good to switch it up.

 - Orient games so balls or other equipment are least likely to interrupt other students or games if they bounce out of the area.